Product Roundup

 Best for: Apartment dwellers, weeknight cooking, and anyone who wants the best indoor sear without stepping onto a patio.

-Best Smokeless / Best for Apartments: Philips Smoke-Less Infrared Grill
+Philips Smoke-Less Infrared Grill

 Why it fits: This one uses infrared deflectors to direct heat straight at the food while keeping the grease tray completely cool underneath.
 That’s the trick — most smoke problems come from fat dripping onto a hot surface and burning off, and Philips essentially engineers that step out of the equation.
 It holds a constant, high-heat profile right around 450°F to 476°F, which is enough for a respectable sear while keeping smoke production genuinely minimal.